Introduction to For Loop in Python

 For Loop in Python Program

-Suppose we have to print each letter in the sentence, and for doing this, please look at the below program.
+Suppose we have to print each letter in the sentence.

 If you look at the above program, it seems like more repetitive we have.
 It is bulky.
 We have only 11 characters to shoe for now.
 Suppose if we have to print letters for the whole paragraph or the article, which may have thousands of words.
 We have to write a print statement with no limit.
 As a human being, it is a very tedious task to deal with this.